fenago/rabbitmq-jupyterlab/Lab_3_cb.md

 The `websocket` backend is ready.

-In step 7 the browser is  connected to the server and now it\'s ready, as shown in the following figure:
+In step 7 the browser is  connected to the server and now it's ready, as shown in the following figure:

 ![](https://raw.githubusercontent.com/fenago/rabbitmq-jupyterlab/master/images/images_cookbook/6501OS_03_06.jpg)